12 ways to make your DiSC training boring

 - When participants start to get bored or antsy, keep throwing information at them.
 In other words, don’t prepare materials with energy levels in mind—discussions, exercises, videos, and breaks at appropriate times.

 - Chose a small, airless room for training.
 Don’t worry about temperature levels, natural lighting or color in the room.
+Or, if training online, avoid looking at your camera and don’t break for polls or audience responses.

 - Do no research in advance regarding what your audience may or may not already know or be interested in learning.